-- Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
-Be sure that the velocity measurement is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable. - 2) Press the key to enter the calibration edit screen displaying the current velocity IN /μs (M /s) value.
-The edit icon will be illuminated and flashing. - 3) Use the keys to scroll to the known velocity value.

-Note: Pressing the key prior to pressing the routine without saving any changes.

-- 4) Once the known velocity value is being displayed, press the key to display the calculated thickness based on known velocity. - 5) Press the key to return to the measurement screen and begin making measurements.
+1) Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
+Be sure that the velocity measurement is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable. key to enter the calibration edit screen displaying the current 2) Press the velocity IN /μs (M /s) value.
+The edit icon will be illuminated and flashing. keys to scroll to the known velocity value.
+3) Use the key prior to pressing the key will abort the cal Note: Pressing the routine without saving any changes.
+4) Once the known velocity value is being displayed, press the kev to display the calculated thickness based on known velocity. key to return to the measurement screen and begin making 5) Press the measurements.
 Note: The known velocity value that was entered will be displayed, and the thickness value calculated will appear in the top right corner of the display for confirmation.